A woman lying in bed reaching to scratch her irritated legs.

 View all responses caret icon

-Treating my itchy legs
+Managing my itchy skin

-In the end, although I had changed my diet, it became harder for my kidney to filter it out, leading to a buildup of toxins in my blood and the itchiness returning.
-I was put on a medication to help reducing the itching.
+For the most part, I was able to keep my phosphorus levels down enough to stay off calcium carbonate until recently.
+In the end, although I had changed my diet, it became harder for my kidney to filter out the toxins.
+This led to a buildup of toxins in my blood and the itchiness returning.
+I was put on a medication to help reduce the itching.

 This or That